 Pretty much everyone knows someone who is constantly going to the gym, training for a marathon, or eating a kale salad for lunch after an intense morning workout.
 Unfortunately for my health, I am not that person.

 I am the person who loves to sleep in, considers stretching to be legit exercise, and refuses to buy a pair of running shoes (why bother, when they’ll never get used?).
 I’ll eat the kale salad, sure, but forgo the morning workout.

 But I don’t want to be this way.
-As most adults know, exercise is an important part of being alive and healthy — and even my lazy ass can recognize that my sedentary lifestyle isn’t ideal.
+As most adults know, exercise is an important part of being alive and healthy — and even my lazy ass can recognise that my sedentary lifestyle isn’t ideal.
 So I decided to try the lowest of low bars and see if I could work out for seven minutes, every day, for 30 days straight.

 The “seven-minute workout” first made news back in 2013, when an article in the American College of Sports Medicine’s Health & Fitness Journal claimed a short, high-intensity interval training- (HIIT) based workout with 12 varying movements could be just as effective as a longer, less-intense session.
 The New York Times Magazine picked up the concept and branded it “The Scientific 7-Minute Workout,” and a short-workout movement was born.
 Proof: the endless amount of HIIT fitness DVDs and classes out there today.

 Back then, my exercise ambitions peaked at a ballet class I made it to every other week, and truthfully, I didn’t give working out a second thought.
 Nowadays, however, I’m feeling less invincible than I used to.
 After a trip with my friends where they bribed me with gelato to do a daily five-minute workout with them, I was finally intrigued enough to try it on my own.
 After all, even I should be able to exercise for less than 10 minutes.
 And that’s the idea.